 Tears and tantrums (teenage style).

-Outright refusal to do a task which takes less than five minutes.
+Outright refusal to do a task that takes less than five minutes.

 We see our kids struggle with math.
 And the parent’s natural response is: “All this review is frustrating.
 Do less.”